 One of my previous clients, a US national, was absolutely devastated to receive a letter from UKVI informing her that her recent marriage to a French national was a sham.

-The client had followed the online guidance and submitted her original marriage certificate.
+In the case of our client, she had followed the online guidance and submitted her original marriage certificate.
 UKVI’s guidance makes it clear that a valid marriage certificate is sufficient to prove a family relationship.
 In fact, where UKVI suspects that the marriage is one of inconvenience, the burden of proof falls on UKVI to support their assertion by testing their suspicions.
 This is supported by case law.

-Despite this guidance, UKVI did not ask the client to provide additional information about the relationship.
+Yet despite this guidance, UKVI did not ask the client to provide additional information about the relationship.
 Nor had the client or her spouse been invited to an interview.
 Unfortunately, the client’s time frame for lodging an appeal had lapsed and so the decision to refuse the application for this reason could not be challenged.

 To help the client increase her chances of success in securing an EEA family permit, she was advised to gather as many documents that she had that related to her relationship with her spouse.
 The purpose of this exercise was to show UKVI that despite the couple’s marriage of 6 months, the couple had been in a genuine relationship for over 2 years.